Galahad: Victorian poetry

 Tennyson's poem follows Galahad's journey to find the Holy Grail but ends while he is still riding, still seeking, still dreaming; as if to say that the quest for the Holy Grail is an ongoing task.
 Unlike many other portrayals of the legend of Sir Galahad, Tennyson has Sir Galahad speak in the first person, giving the reader his thoughts and feelings as he rides on his quest, rather than just the details of his battles, as in Malory.

+Tennyson's poem inspired various works of art.
+In music, these have included Rutland Boughton's musical drama Sir Galahad (1898), Geoffrey Molyneux Palmer's chorus setting Sir Galahad, for Chorus of Mixed Voices and Orchestra (1908), and Carl Busch's Sir Galahad (1921).